jramkiss/jramkiss.github.io/notebook/_posts/2019-08-21-word_embeddings.md

 Now this is easier to read, we're taking the log of 1 minus the probability that the sampled word, $j$, appears in the context of the target word $c$.
 This is just log of the *probability that $j$ does **not** appear in the context of the target word* $c$.
 Since $j$ is randomly drawn out of ~$10^6$ words, there's a very small chance it appears in the context of $c$, so this probability should be high.
 We do this for each of the $k$ sampled words.

 Finally, we have to specify a distribution for negative sampling, $P(w) = U(w)^{3/4}/Z$.
-Here, $U(w)$ is the unigram distribution and is raised to the $\frac{3}{4}$th power to sample rarer words in the vocabulary. $Z$ is just a normalization term.
+Here, $U(w)$ is the count of each word in the corpus (unigram distribution) and is raised to the $\frac{3}{4}$th power to sample rarer words in the vocabulary. $Z$ is just a normalization term to turn $P(w)$ into a probability distribution.

-To summarize, this loss function is trying to maximize the probability that word $o$ appears in the context of word $c$, while minimizing the probability that a randomly selected word from the vocabulary appears in the context of word $c$.
-We use the gradient of this loss function to update the word vectors, $u_o$ and $v_c$ to get our word embeddings.
+To summarize, this loss function is trying to maximize the probability that word $o$ appears in the context of word $c$, while minimizing the probability that a randomly selected word from the vocabulary does not appear in the context of word $c$.
+We use the gradient of this loss function to iteratively update the word vectors, $u_o$ and $v_c$ and eventually get our word embeddings.

 > SGNS seeks to represent each word w in $V_W$ and each context c in VC as d-dimensional vectors w andc, such that words that are “similar” to each other will have similar vector representations.
 It does so by trying to maximize a function of the product w ·c for (w, c) pairs that occur in D, and minimize it for negative examples: (w, cN ) pairs that do not necessarily occur in D. The negative examples are created by stochastically corrupting observed (w, c) pairs from D – hence the name “negative sampling”.
 For each observation of (w,c), SGNS draws k contexts from the empirical unigram distribution P (c) = #(c).